inrupt/solid-common-vocab-rdf/solid-rdf/README.md

 # solid-rdf-vocab

-This repository contains a configuration file for the LIT Artifact Generator that creates source-code artifacts (e.g. Java JAR, NPM Module, etc.) for the terms (e.g. the Classes and Properties) defined in existing Solid-specific RDF vocabularies (for example the [Solid vocabulary](http://www.w3.org/ns/solid/terms) and the [WebACL vocabulary](http://www.w3.org/ns/auth/acl)).
+This repository contains a configuration file for the LIT Artifact Generator that creates source-code artifacts (e.g. Java JAR, npm Module, etc.) for the terms (e.g. the Classes and Properties) defined in existing Solid-specific RDF vocabularies (for example the [Solid vocabulary](http://www.w3.org/ns/solid/terms) and the [WebACL vocabulary](http://www.w3.org/ns/auth/acl)).